wolemi2/JRSC_paper_code/readme.txt

-#Title: Multivariate sensitivity analysis for a large-scale climate impact and adaptation model
-Oyebamiji, O., Nemeth, C., Harrison, P., Dunford, R., & Cojocaru, G. (2022).
+Multivariate sensitivity analysis for a large-scale climate impact and adaptation model Oyebamiji, O., Nemeth, C., Harrison, P., Dunford, R., & Cojocaru, G. (2022).
 Multivariate sensitivity analysis for a large-scale climate impact and adaptation model. arXiv preprint arXiv:2201.09681.

 #This main folder contains R scripts and data for producing results in this paper
-(i) The folder named as "Rcode" contains all the R codes for fitting and plotting results in the paper.
+(i) The folder named "Rcode" contains all the R codes for fitting and plotting results in the paper.
-(ii) The folder named as "data_in" contains all the data for the analysis.
+(ii) The folder named "data_in" contains all the data for the analysis.
-(iii) The folder named as "data_out" contains all the model outputs and results.
+(iii) The folder named "data_out" contains all the model outputs and results.
 (iv)